 Hartmut Göbel

-You could try taking 50 mg of amitriptyline in the evening before bed.
-You could then take an additional 3x10 mg of amitriptyline throughout the day.
-Then you might have an effect similar to that of prolonged-release amitriptyline.
+You could try taking 50 mg of amitriptyline in the evening before going to bed.
+Throughout the day, you could then take an additional 3 x 10 mg of amitriptyline.
+This might give you a similar effect to that of extended-release amitriptyline.

 Kind regards